-As winter approaches and international travel increases, doctors are warning travelers about a range of hidden health risks that commonly emerge in cold-weather destinations.
-Medical experts have identified seven major diseases that frequently affect travelers during the winter season, urging the public to take prevention seriously before they travel.
+As winter approaches and international travel increases, doctors are warning travellers about a range of hidden health risks that commonly emerge in cold-weather destinations.
+Medical experts have identified seven major diseases that frequently affect travellers during the winter season, urging the public to take prevention seriously before they travel.

 These include: